inginerie-software-2023-2024/proiect-inginerie-software-emulair/README.md

 Emulair is an Android exclusive open-source front-end for Libretro cores, based on [Lemuroid](https://github.com/Swordfish90/Lemuroid).
 The primary goal of Emulair is to combine the ease of use and simple but accessible interface of Lemuroid with RetroArch's extensive customizability and features, while also adding support for standalone emulators.

 ### 📓 Already Implemented Features
-Access the already implemented features here: https://github.com/Emulair/Emulair-Android?tab=readme-ov-file#added-features.
+Access the already implemented features here: [Original Implemented Features](https://github.com/Emulair/Emulair-Android?tab=readme-ov-file#added-features).

 ### 👥 Team Description for the Initial Project
 Radu-George Bratan: Android team lead, Android developer, designer<br />